depthbomb/Scraps/README.md

 ## Requirements

-For Windows you can either download the self-contained builds (suffixed with -scd) or the framework-dependent builds that require the .NET 5 Runtime to be installed, which you can download from [here.](https://dotnet.microsoft.com/download/dotnet/5.0)
+Windows platforms require the .NET 5 Runtime to be installed which you can download from [here.](https://dotnet.microsoft.com/download/dotnet/5.0)

 ![Clicky click](https://i.imgur.com/yDF2FpF.png)